-An increase in electrical conductivity attenuates the GPR electromagnetic wave, resulting in a decrease in the penetration depth.
+An increase in electrical conductivity attenuates the GPR electromagnetic wave.
+This results in reduced penetration depth.

 Higher frequencies provide a higher resolution; however, the penetration depth is limited.
 Conversely, a lower frequency provides greater penetration depth, albeit at a lower resolution.
-The choice of antennae frequency is dependent on the investigation objectives, including the width of the survey path; for example, an antenna frequency of 400 MHz has a 0.3 m survey path width.
-Generally, it is advisable to use the highest frequency possible, although often it is necessary to scan with more than one frequency to provide the best results.
+The antennae frequency choice depends on the investigation objectives, including the width of the survey path.
+For example, an antenna frequency of 400 MHz has a 0.3 m survey path width.
+Generally, it is advisable to use the highest frequency possible.
+For best results, it is often necessary to scan with more than one frequency.

 Investigations can also be undertaken using lower frequency antennae (200 – 16 MHz).
 Maximum penetrations depths vary according to the subsurface media but can reach as deep as 30 or 40 m.
-Examples of potential use include detection of groundwater tables, depth to bedrock, mapping of landfills and commercial assessment of sands and gravels in glacial landforms.
+Usage examples include the detection of groundwater tables, depth to bedrock, mapping of landfills and commercial assessment of sands and gravels in glacial landforms.

 Advantages of Ground Penetrating Radar

-Ground Penetrating Radar is a highly cost-effective non-disruptive survey technique, offering a rapid means of obtaining subsurface information.
-Its many advantages include:
+Ground Penetrating Radar is a highly cost-effective, non-disruptive survey technique.
+It offers a rapid means of obtaining subsurface information.
+Its many advantages include the following: